Building materials are the materials which are employed in construction work.

 This reinforced concrete is subsequently referred to as reinforced concrete.
 Concrete has become the predominant building material in this contemporary era owing to its longevity, formability, and ease of transportation.

-Second in the list of Building Materials is Cement.
+Second in the list is Cement.
 It is a fine mineral powder fabricated with very precise procedures.

 Mixed with water, this powder transforms into a glue that binds all the materials mixed with it.
 Since the composition and fineness of the powder can fluctuate, cement has different properties depending upon its own makeup.
 It’s an economical, high-quality construction material used in construction works worldwide.

-Third in the list of Building Materials is Sand.
+Third in the list is Sand.
 It may also refer to some textural class of soil or soil type; i.e., a soil containing over 85 percent sand-sized particles in bulk.

 The composition of sand varies, depending on the local rock sources and conditions, however, the most frequent constituent of sand is silica (silicon dioxide, or SiO2), normally in the kind of quartz.